ZHENGXi-git/Phase-SLAM/README.md

 This open source is written by MATLAB

+Run Mode:

+Open one of the Name_00xU.m or Name_00xR.m,  for example David_001U.m (each of them corresponds to a dataset), and then run it.

 ### Related Paper

 Phase-SLAM: Mobile Structured Light Illumination for Full Body 3d Scanning,  Xi Zheng, Rui Ma, Rui Gao, and Qi Hao, IEEE/RSJ